gvanem/Hamlib/README.md

 See the [`INSTALL`](INSTALL) file for more information.

-I've patched Hamlib heavily to support clang-cl and MSVC-2019+.
+This Hamlib version is heavily patched to support clang-cl and MSVC-2019+.
 Using the `Makefile.Windows CC=cl clean all`, it will build both `Hamlib-4.dll` and `Hamlib-4++.dll` in 45 seconds thanks to the use of `cl -MP`.
 This is on a 3.5 GHz Intel I7 machine.